ed22699/Obsidian/Uni Modules/System and Software Security/Hardware Security.md

 	- operating systems
 	- software
 	- hardware
-- sandboxing prevents application from passing rootkit out onto the operating system. e.g. Browser sandbox
+- sandboxing prevents application from passing rootkit out onto the operating system. e.g. Browser sandbox, this reduces the attack surface
 - trusted execution environment prevents passing rootkit into application. e.g. SGX enclave
 	- Trusted computing base (TCB)
 		- looks are what part of the system you need to trust in order to achieve objective